twitchyliquid64/pushtart/README.md

 There is also a simple (but fully featured) user management system, as well as the ability to set environment variables on each of your deployments (keep sensitive information out of your repositories!).

+Under the hood pushtart runs a SSH server for git commands to hook up to.
+You can also administer pushtart by ssh'ing in using a shell/puTTy.
+You can also enable extensions which provide generally useful features which go hand-in-hand with running network services, such as a HTTP(S) proxy and a DNS server.

 ## Getting started

 To get started, we need to build the program, run `pushtart make-config` to generate a configuration file, and setup a user with `pushtart make-user`.
 Then we are ready to run!